 Who we are

 Smith Dawson Solicitors use and are responsible for certain personal information about you.
 We are regulated by the General Data Protection Regulations.
+Frank Calleia is the person responsible for data protection.

 Information we collect and use